argoproj/argo-cd/docs/user-guide/commands/argocd_app_diff.md

 ```
   -N, --app-namespace string                              Only render the difference in namespace
-      --diff-exit-code int                                Return specified exit code when there is a diff.
-Typical error code is 20. (default 1)
-      --exit-code                                         Return non-zero exit code when there is a diff.
-May also return non-zero exit code if there is an error. (default true)
+      --exit-code                                         Return non-zero exit code when there is a diff (default true)
       --hard-refresh                                      Refresh application data as well as target manifests cache
   -h, --help                                              help for diff
       --ignore-normalizer-jq-execution-timeout duration   Set ignore normalizer JQ execution timeout (default 1s)